openshift-cloud-team/aged-machines-pruner/article.md

 - `oc delete role machines-lister -n openshift-machine-api`

-### Extending CronJob with more sophisticated logic
+### Extending the CronJob with more sophisticated logic

-For a bit more complex automation it might be necessary to invoke some sort of script in our job.
+To perform more complex actions, it may be necessary to invoke some sort of script in the Job.
-This might be done by putting script code into ConfigMap or Secret, mounting it as pod volume with further execution.
+This can be done by placing the script code into a ConfigMap or Secret.
+This ConfigMap or Secret can then be mounted as a Pod volume for execution within the Job.

-To demonstrate this let's extend our `machine-lister` thingy a bit.
-Luckily `ose-cli` image contains a Python interpreter and we can use it without any extra manipulations.
+To demonstrate this, let's extend the `machine-lister` Job.
+The `ose-cli` image contains a Python interpreter and we can use it without any extra setup.

-ConfigMap with a python program that does the same as the previous example:
+We can create a ConfigMap with a Python program that does the same as the previous example:

 ```yaml
 apiVersion: v1